elastio/bon/website/blog/how-to-do-named-function-arguments-in-rust.md

 ## Better Rust solution

 I've been working on a crate called [`bon`] that solves this problem.
-It allows you to have almost the same syntax for named function argumentes in Rust as you'd have in Python. [`bon`] generates a builder directly from your function:
+It allows you to have almost the same syntax for named function arguments in Rust as you'd have in Python. [`bon`] generates a builder directly from your function:

 :::code-group